 A: You can go on to do research, clinical work, or pursue graduate studies in a number of areas including public health, science, business, or law.
 By adding a minor, your B.S. in Premedical & Health Studies becomes a very flexible degree.

-Q: Does the College provide research opportunities to Premedical & Health Studies students?
+Q: Does the University provide research opportunities to Premedical & Health Studies students?